-Dentists and researchers are not certain about what causes temporomandibular joint (TMJ) dysfunction, but research indicates that the problem may begin with the muscles of your jaw or the joints themselves.
-A serious injury to the jaw, head or neck may also lead to TMJ.
-Other causes may include:
+Dentists and researchers are not certain about what causes temporomandibular joint dysfunction (TMD), but research indicates that the problem may begin with the muscles near the jaw or the joints themselves.
+A serious injury to the jaw, head, or neck may also lead to TMD.
+Other potential causes include:

-Temporomandibular joint dysfunction can lead to headaches, neck, and jaw pain, as well as difficulty opening and closing your mouth.
-In addition, you may notice that your jaw makes a clicking or popping sound when you open and close.
-You may also notice that you have difficulty chewing or speaking; the feeling of an earache but no sign of infection; and your jaw may feel locked or stuck at times.
+TMD can lead to chronic headaches, as well as neck and jaw pain.
+Patients may experience regular difficulty with opening and closing your mouth.
+Additionally, you may notice that your jaw makes a clicking or popping sound whenever you open and close it.
+You may also notice that you have difficulty chewing or speaking, regularly experience a supposed earache with no signs of infection, or your jaw may feel locked or stuck at times.
 If you experience any of these symptoms, we encourage you to schedule a comprehensive analysis.

 At your comprehensive evaluation, Dr. Metzger will assess your symptoms and evaluate the condition of your teeth, jaw joints, and muscles.
 Stress, a misaligned bite, trauma, and other factors can make the two small joints in front of your ears malfunction.
-Dr. Metzger may also elect to take comprehensive digital x-rays of your mouth, jaw and jaw joints.
-With TMJ, instead of a jaw that moves smoothly, impaired function occurs.
+Dr. Metzger may also elect to take comprehensive digital X-rays of your mouth and jaw.

-To learn more about TMJ, or to schedule a consultation with your dentist in Farmington, MI, contact Monet Aesthetic Dentistry today.
+To learn more about TMD or to schedule a consultation with your dentist in Farmington, MI, contact Monet Aesthetic Dentistry today.